fabiancannaheim/maps/README.md

-# vc01_d3js
+# Swiss Canton Map

-This respository contains my first attempt to visualiuze data via 3d.js library
+This respository contains my first attempt to visualiuze data via 3d.js library.

+The data was raised by the Swiss Federal Office for Statistics.